-NBA free agency tracker (plus trades): The Rockets might have some tough decisions to make
+NBA free agency tracker (plus trades): Would Russell Westbrook for John Wall make sense?

 3. Fred VanVleet (Toronto Raptors), Unrestricted Free Agent

-The tough and talented two-way guard said that he is seeking a "cash out" after winning a title in 2019 and establishing himself as a full-time starter last year.
+The tough and talented two-way guard said he is seeking a “cash out” after winning a title in 2019 and establishing himself as a full-time starter last year.

 4. Gordon Hayward (Boston Celtics), Player Option